CLIENT

 Industry Research & Insights

-I researched e-commerce UX trends and studies on payment friction in Australian e-commerce, two sources that I consulted extensively were;
+UX trends and studies on payment friction in Australian e-commerce were researched, two sources that I consulted extensively were;

 1. Baymard Institute – Extensive research on cart abandonment and checkout UX.